gavinkhung/machine-learning-visualized/index.md

 ## Chapter 2.
 Clustering and Reduction

 Given that machine learning models learn parameters from training data, it is important to conduct analysis on your data.
 Principal Component Analysis is a method of compressing your data and finding the features that account for most of the variance, allowing you to focus training on those inputs.
-K-Means if an unsupervised clustering algorithm that allows you to find groups of related data points, which is important for data preprocessing and identifying outliers.
+K-Means is an unsupervised clustering algorithm that allows you to find groups of related data points, which is important for data preprocessing and identifying outliers.

 ::::{grid} 1 1 2 2
 :class-container: text-center